Huqoq

-Huqoq or Hukkok (חוקוק) was an ancient Jewish village, located 12.5 km north of Tiberias.
-The area had been settled since ancient times and is mentioned in the Book of Joshua.
-The Palestinian village of Yaquq later stood at Huqoq's location, and a fort named Hukok was built near the site on 11 July 1945, later followed by a kibbutz.
+Huqoq or Hukkok (חוקוק) was an ancient village located 12.5 km north of Tiberias, now in the Lower Galilee region of Israel.
+It has been settled since ancient times and is mentioned in the Hebrew Bible in Joshua 19.
+The Palestinian village of Yaquq stood on the site until it was depopulated in May 1 during the 1948 Palestinian expulsion and flight.

+Solel Boneh, the construction arm of the Histadrut, had built a Tegart fort at Hukok near the site on 11 July 1945, and later a kibbutz was established there.